lleevveell66/HyperClock/README.md

 #### DS18B20-Based Temperature Probe

-You will find code in the included *GetIndoorTemp.sh* script (which has been commented out) which will retreive this data from a DS18B20-based temperature probe, via 1-wire on the GPIO pins.
+You will find code in the included *GetIndoorTemp.sh* script (which has been commented out) which will retrieve this data from a DS18B20-based temperature probe, via 1-wire on the GPIO pins.

 ```
 # Use this for a DS18B20 type of probe